turtlerocket/BLETest1/Readme.md

 1. **DEMO**:
    - This mode allows you to simulate bike metrics without connecting to an actual exercise bike.
 There is no trial period or subscription required.
    - It is useful for testing the dashboard UI and user experience.
-   - Resets all Keychain trial and installation dates so following builds have clean trial and subscription slate.
+   - RESETS all Keychain trial and installation dates so following builds have clean trial and subscription slate.

 2. **DEMOSUBSCRIBE**
    - This mode allows you to test sandbox subscription WITHOUT an actual exercise bike.
    - Simulates bike running so UI is fully functional.
 NO physical bike required.
+   - Like SANDBOX, the trial expiration date expires in 5 minutes (vs. the Release whic his 7 days)
    - For testing purposes ONLY

 3. **DEBUG**: